After Countless High-Profile Abuse Scandals, Gymnastics Is Entering A New Era Of Joy

 Elite women's gymnastics has always been a somewhat niche sport.
 Most people didn't think about it much, except during the Summer Olympics when, for a few weeks, we'd all marvel at the athletes' physics-defying performances.
 But that changed when horrific stories about the pervasiveness of sexual and physical abuse in the sport started to come to light in the mid-2010s.
 As athletes stepped forward to talk about their experiences, perpetrators were named, and court hearings stretched on, gymnastics was on everyone's minds for reasons that were far from celebratory.

-The shadow cast over the sport from high-profile cases like that of Dr. Larry Nassar, who abused athletes on Team USA and at the University of Michigan, has proven to be a long one.
-Starting in 2016, some of the biggest names in gymnastics, from Dominique Moceanu of the Magnificent Seven to Simone Biles, Laurie Hernandez, Aly Raisman, and McKayla Maroney, shared the ways in which they suffered abuse from him and others, .
+The shadow cast over the sport from high-profile cases like that of Dr. Larry Nassar, who abused athletes on Team USA and at Michigan State University, has proven to be a long one.
+Starting in 2016, some of the biggest names in gymnastics, from Dominique Moceanu of the Magnificent Seven to Simone Biles, Laurie Hernandez, Aly Raisman, and McKayla Maroney, shared the ways in which they suffered abuse from him and others.
 Athletes have spoken out in court, in documentaries like Athlete A, in ESPN’s 30 for 30 podcast titled Heavy Medals, and in the athlete-led hashtag #GymnastAlliance, where hundreds of gymnasts shared their experiences with abuse.

 Advertisement